-Annual cash incentive opportunities for 2021 for our named executive officers, expressed as a percentage of base salary (as established in early 2021) were set as follows: Mr. Hunn (200%), Mr. Crisci (125%), Mr. Conley (100%) and Mr. Stipancich (125%).
-Opportunities are reflective of market practice and were maintained at the same percentages as 2020.
-Our practice has been to cap our annual incentive bonuses at the percentages above in the interest of risk mitigation and avoidance of a short-term focus to decision-making.
-With respect to 2021 only, the named executive officers had the opportunity to earn an incremental cash incentive as described below.
+Annual cash incentive opportunities for 2022 for our named executive officers, expressed as a percentage of base salary (as established in early 2022) were set as follows: Mr. Hunn (200%), Mr. Crisci (125%), Mr. Conley (125%) and Mr. Stipancich (125%).
+Opportunities are reflective of market practice and, except for Mr. Conley whose percentage was raised from 100%, were maintained at the same percentages as 2021.
+Except for 2021, when our named executive officers had the one-time opportunity to earn an incremental cash opportunity of up to 50% of their respective target bonuses, our practice has decentralized model results in operating business leaders who are highly compensated but are not currently named executive officers.
+In addition to rigorous executive development programs for key employees who may become executive officers, the Compensation Committee monitors compensation of other key Company leaders against external and internal standards.
+This supports our succession planning process and ensures its continuing effectiveness, as evidenced by the Company's performance since Mr. Hunn's succession of Mr. Jellison as President and CEO in September 2018.

+been to cap our annual incentive bonuses at the percentages above in the interest of risk mitigation and avoidance of a short-term focus to decision-making.
+The one-time incremental opportunity applied only to 2021 and was not continued in 2022.